1. Tabs “Contact”

 Data of the app, the web or social networks:

-All those data in which the client / interested has registered in any app, web, landing page or social networks of “TPV Canarias, S.L.” and different companies belonging to the union of companies.
+All those data in which the client / interested has registered in any app, web, landing page or social networks of “AREA MARKETING PROMOCIONAL S.L” and different companies belonging to the union of companies.

-You can access the use of the visited website of “TPV Canarias, S.L.”
+You can access the use of the visited website of “AREA MARKETING PROMOCIONAL S.L.”
 Data of cookies (depending on the approval of cookies policies).
-Use of social networks of “TPV Canarias, S.L.” (for example, visits, messages, photos or videos published), as well as of the different companies belonging to the union of companies.
+Use of social networks of “AREA MARKETING PROMOCIONAL S.L” (for example, visits, messages, photos or videos published), as well as of the different companies belonging to the union of companies.

 3.FOR WHAT PURPOSE WILL MHI PROCESS THE USER’S PERSONAL DATA?